 It can help you rank your internal pages better, even if you lack external links.
 This matters especially for long-tail search queries, where you can achieve a better ranking with contextually-appropriate subpages.

 Internal linking is also beneficial to the user-friendliness of your website.
 The links help users navigate your website.
-So, in essence, internal linking is relevant both for SEO and for improving the UX of your site.
+So, in essence, internal linking is relevant for both SEO and the UX of your site.

 Don’t Go Overboard with Internal Links